 Now, though, prenups are becoming more commonplace.

-As they become more common, people are starting to realize most partnerships can benefit from a prenuptial agreement because it helps each partner take a financial inventory.
+As they become more common, people realize most partnerships can benefit from a prenuptial agreement because it helps each partner take a financial inventory.

 Consequently, they can give a couple a clearer picture of where they stand financially in the present and what they hope to achieve together as a couple.

 Prenups are also on the rise with younger generations.

 Experts speculate this is because millennials have more student loan debt than previous generations.
 Additionally, they are marrying later in general, which means more of them have acquired assets before tying the knot.

 Are There Any Exceptions to Prenups?

 While a prenup is an agreement, it’s essential to note the legal system does not always look favorably on prenups.

 In a change from the past, prenups are now valid throughout the United States.
 However, if a judge determines the language in a prenup is frivolous, unfair, or fails to meet the requirements for your specific state, they will likely disregard it during divorce proceedings.